Jefferson County Government Center–Golden station

-Jefferson County Government Center–Golden station (sometimes stylized and abbreviated as JeffCo Gov't Ctr•Golden) is an at-grade light rail station on the W Line of the RTD Rail system.
-It is located near the intersection of 6th Avenue and Johnson Road, on grounds of the Jefferson County Government Center in Golden, Colorado, after which the station is named.
+Jefferson County Government Center–Golden station (often abbreviated as Jeffco Government Center-Golden, Jeffco Gov't Ctr-Golden, or simply Jeffco-Golden) is a light rail station on the W line of the RTD rail system.
+It is located on grounds of the Jefferson County Government Center in Golden, Colorado, and is the western terminus of the W Line.
+The station opened on April 26, 2013, and was built as part of the FasTracks public transportation expansion plan.

-The station opened on April 26, 2013, as the western terminus of the West Corridor, built as part of the Regional Transportation District (RTD) FasTracks public transportation expansion plan and voter-approved sales tax increase for the Denver metropolitan area.
+The station only sees 30-minute headways towards Union Station on weekends, when every other W Line train terminates at Federal Center.
+Though the station is located in the city limits of Golden, it does not serve its downtown area or points of interest such as the Colorado School of Mines and there are no fixed route connections onward from the station.
+The connection to downtown Golden is instead made at Oak station, three stops east on the W Line in Lakewood.